JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 <h2>🤝 How to Contribute</h2>

-<b>We welcome contributions from the community!</b>
+We welcome contributions from the community!

 Option 1 (Technical): Fork the repository and submit a Pull Request.
 Use the provided template.txt to ensure your new entries match our format.

 Option 2 (Email): Send mineral data or specific requests to: howtohackitalia@gmail.com

-Created for the global lapidary community.
-Keep cutting!
+<b>Created for the global lapidary community.
+Keep cutting!</b>